 Turkey Weather and When to Visit

-Most of the coastal of Turkey have a typical warm Mediterranean weather (think of Italy, Greece, etc.) with warm and dry summers and mild winters.
+Most of the coast of Turkey has typical warm Mediterranean weather (think of Italy, Greece, etc.) with warm and dry summers and mild winters.
 The middle part of the country (like Central Anatolia) gets warmer summer days but chilly nights and mornings.

 Visa for Turkey

 Many other nationalities can enter with an eVisa and some with a conditional eVisa.
-Passport holders of Australia, UK, USA need to apply for an Electronic Visa (e-Visa).
-Indian travelers can get a conditional e-Visa if they already have an active visa from US, UK, Ireland or the Schengen countries.
+Passport holders in Australia, the UK, USA need to apply for an Electronic Visa (e-Visa).
+Indian travelers can get a conditional e-Visa if they already have an active visa from the US, UK, Ireland, or the Schengen countries.

 Is it safe to travel to Turkey?

 The answer to this question is yes, but just like anywhere in the world, you should be cautious about your surroundings.
-Thankfully, Turkey’s name is coming clean after several terror attacks that happened in the past, and today, it is declared as safe from many governments.
+Thankfully, Turkey’s name is coming clean after several terror attacks that happened in the past, and today, it is declared safe by many governments.